EscVM/Edge_TPU_Face_Mask_Detection/README.md

    python3 main.py
    ```

-Instead, if you want a mini server version.
+Instead, if you want a mini server version, run the following command:

    ```bash
    python3 main_server.py